-Four Pillars’ cellar door in Healesville is a slick, well-run operation that belies the fact that this artisan company is just six years old.
-Masterclasses, cocktail-making courses, hands-on sessions with the distillers, food trucks that park outside on weekends and several gins behind the bar – yep, they want you to stay for a while.
+Four Pillars’ cellar door in Healesville is a slick, well-run operation that belies the fact that this artisan company is just seven years old.
+Tastings, cocktail-making courses, hands-on sessions with the distillers, food trucks that park outside on weekends and several gins behind the bar – yep, they want you to stay for a while.
 And with all that’s on offer, why wouldn’t you?

 2a Lilydale Road, Healesville, Victoria; (03) 5962 2791